St Cyriac's Church, Lacock

-St Cyriac's Church is a 14th-century Church of England church, located in the village of Lacock, Wiltshire.
+St Cyriac's Church is a 14th-century Church of England church in the village of Lacock, Wiltshire.

 History

 The Norman architecture base to the current church, funded jointly by local landowners Edward of Salisbury of Lacock and William II, Count of Eu of Lackham, may have been built on the site of a previously established Saxon church.
 It is dedicated to a Norman saint, St. Cyriac.
-The interior has many later monuments to local land owners, including the Baynards, Bonhams, Crokes, Sharingtons, Talbots and Awdreys.
+The interior has many later monuments to local landowners, including the Baynards, Bonhams, Crokes, Sharingtons, Talbots and Awdreys.

 The church was partly rebuilt in the 14th century, with decorated tracery in a north transept window.
-But with Lacock a prosperous market town on the Bath, Somerset sheep droving route to London, a more extensive 15th-century rebuild was undertaken from the substantial local tax revenues.
+But with Lacock a prosperous market town on the sheep droving route from Bath to London, a more extensive 15th-century rebuild was undertaken from the substantial local tax revenues.
 This created the perpendicular church on a traditional cruciform plan that exists today, and included the addition of a two-bay east chapel funded by the Bonham and Croke families, which has an east chancel arch window of 6 lights.

 In 1604 the recessed octagonal tower was rebuilt, followed later by the "cottage" or south annex, comprising two storeys; an attic was built in a rusticated style, described then as the "new Yle" in 1619.
 After his death in 1636, a series of brass plaques were placed in the church floor commemorating the life of Sir Robert Baynard.
 (These were stolen in mid-2004, but quickly returned after a national appeal by police.)
 The chancel was rebuilt in 1777, in a style out of keeping with the main late-medieval church.

-In the late 1800s, the new owners of Lackham House, the Baynard family, had the then named Lackham chapel, now the Lackham or Baynard, chapel completely rebuilt.
+In the late 1800s, the new owners of Lackham House, the Baynard family, had the then named Lackham chapel, now the Lackham or Baynard chapel, completely rebuilt.
 A new roof was put on the transept, which was filled with north-facing pews for the Baynard family and their estate workers.
 In 1861, again funded by the Banyard family, A.W.
-Blomfield undertook restoration work on the church, including: raising of the transept roofs; a new front; breaking up of the high box pews; taking down the galleries and organ at the west end; breaking in half of ledger stones from the floor.
+Blomfield undertook restoration work on the church, including raising of the transept roofs; a new front; breaking up of the high box pews; taking down the galleries and organ at the west end; and breaking in half of ledger stones from the floor.
 In 1902, Sir Harold Brakspear remodelled the church in a way sympathetic to his friend and local resident, the photographic pioneer William Henry Fox Talbot.

 In 1960 the church was designated as Grade I listed.

 Present day

-In recent years, the church has been subject to a series of improvement programmes, enabled by public donation, private subscription and funding from national bodies.
-These have been co-ordinated by both the Friends of Lacock Church and the Lacock Parochial Church Council (LPCC) and included the re-roofing of the Nave and South Transept in 2006.
+In the early 21st century, the church was subject to a series of improvement programmes, enabled by public donation, private subscription and funding from national bodies.
+These have been co-ordinated by both the Friends of Lacock Church and the Lacock Parochial Church Council (LPCC) and included the re-roofing of the nave and south transept in 2006.